addozhang/alfred-safari-toolkit/README.md

 ## Platform

-The latest version 1.0.2 has been tested on Mac m1 pro and macOS 12.3.1.
+The latest version 1.0.3 has been tested below platform:

+* macOS 12.3.1 with Apple Silicon CPU
+* macOS 10.15.5 with Intel CPU

 If it works or not on other platforms, I'm very glad to know your feedback.

+## FAQ

+### Why use `CGO_ENABLED=1`?

+This workflow depends on sqlite3 to query history from sqlist3 file. sqlite3 requires CGO support.